How to Disassemble and Properly Tuning Your S&S Super E Carburetor

 In this video article, Todd goes step-by-step through an S&S Super E carburetor, explaining what each part does, showing how to disassemble and reassemble, and talks about basic tuning information.
 For more advanced tips about disassemble and reassemble, Todd will walk you through in this blog post and show you the correct way to dissemble a 883cc engine from a Sportster.

 If you have a Super E on your bike, or are thinking of getting one, this video article will give you a great overview that will get you familiar with the components and how they work.
+For maintenance, consider using an S&S Super E Carburetor Rebuild Kit to keep it running smoothly.
 Super E carbs are found on many Harley-Davidsons and have been a popular aftermarket carburetor for decades.

 Check out out the Lowbrow Customs Finned Air Cleaner Cover for S&S Super E/G carburetors.